 - The agency must agree that the student can complete the requirements of the internship (minimum hours, concentration competencies, etc.), even though she or he has become an employee of the agency.
 This may necessitate lighter caseloads, a longer probationary or orientation period, planned and varied assignments for educational purposes, and additional hours above the normal workweek to achieve the internship requirements.

-Upon receipt of an offer of employment, it is expected that the student will take the initiative to submit the proposal to the Director of Field Education and coordinate the approval of the appropriate agency personnel.
+Upon receipt of an offer of employment, it is expected that the student will take the initiative to submit the proposal to the Director of Practicum Education and coordinate the approval of the appropriate agency personnel.
 These steps are to be followed:

 - Failure of the student to adhere to this procedure may result in termination of the student’s internship and scheduling of a Performance Review.